TiendaNube/api-docs/resources/checkout.md

 Payment Options configuration params are set via our [Payment Provider REST API](./payment_provider.md) by adding [`checkout_options`](./payment_provider.md#Checkout-Options) to the created Payment Provider.

-Our Checkout triggers a variety of Javascript Eventos for which we provide a Javacsript API that allow the App Developer to handle these events freely to initiate the payment process.
+Our Checkout triggers a variety of Javascript Events for which we provide a Javacsript API that allow the App Developer to handle these events freely to initiate the payment process.
 Hence, the app developer can implement their _(most likely)_ already existing and wideley tested Javascript SDKs.

 The file with the implemented handlers for the different options must be hosted on a CDN that must be capable of handling high traffic loads.
 The URL to this file must be stated in the [Payment Provider REST API](./payment_provider.md) `checkout_js_url` property.